 The following day I headed to one of the most photographed places in Prague, the Charles Bridge.
 Endless photo’s of this iconic structure appear when Prague is typed into a google image search bar.
 The bridge was commissioned by King Charles IV in 1357 AD, and it’s original name, ‘Stone Bridge’ actually lasted five hundred years before it became what it is today.

 I’d strolled across it back in ’99, though my inebriated senses hadn’t fully appreciated it.
-Now I marched in it’s direction, determined to soak up every drop of it’s vintage, classic Eastern European exoticness.
+Now I marched in its direction, determined to soak up every drop of it’s vintage, classic Eastern European exoticness.
 When it came into view, it’s aesthetics were undeniable, however my mission was somewhat interrupted by the difficulty I had getting a clear view.
 Once again, I felt like a guest arriving rather late to the party.

 I strolled along the bridge, watching the artists carefully craft caricatures of the western tourists for twenty euros a piece.
 The sun was already at full strength and I realized that the key to enjoying the bridge would be to see it at dawn or in winter, with snow on the ground.
-Of course this didn’t occur to me at the time, I thoroughly enjoyed my stroll, I took some compulsory photos and chatted to some of the artists selling their beautiful photography work. l took in the epic city views and enjoyed watching the thirty beautiful baroque statues which adorned it’s edges.
+Of course, this didn’t occur to me at the time, I thoroughly enjoyed my stroll, I took some compulsory photos and chatted to some of the artists selling their beautiful photography work. l took in the epic city views and enjoyed watching the thirty beautiful baroque statues which adorned its edges.

 Once across I found myself in the 13th-century Old Town (Stare Mesto) and wandered into the Market Square.
 This area is famous for its 15th-century astronomical clock, and it is astronomical, in both size and beauty.
-It’s the third oldest in the world, and the last of it’s kind to remain functioning.
+It’s the third oldest in the world, and the last of it’s kind to remain functional.
 If you’re wondering, I also had no idea what an astronomical clock was upon arrival, but it becomes evident pretty quickly.
-Its a clock which displays astronomical information such as planetary positions, as well as time.
+It’s a clock which displays astronomical information such as planetary positions, as well as time.
 The level of complexity involved in a clock design like this is staggering.

 The square is home to phenomenal Christmas and Easter markets which resemble the markets of the day, and the tower of the Old Town Hall gives another phenomenal panoramic view of the area.

-Once down from the Old Town Hall I felt compelled to sit in one of the many wonderful restaurants in the square with a delicious espresso and a guide book.
+Once down from the Old Town Hall I felt compelled to sit in one of the many wonderful restaurants in the square with a delicious espresso and a guidebook.
 Entertainers performed magic tricks, and singers wowed the crowds with their vocal skills.
-One man wandered the square delighting young children by creating human sized bubbles which proceeded to chase them around.
+One man wandered the square delighting young children by creating human-sized bubbles which proceeded to chase them around.
 I probably dwelled here for a good hour or two before I found my way out of the area, to the nearby Old New Synagogue.